Anatomiclab/GastroFLOW/README.md

 **Script outputs**:

 * **tuner_{int(time.time())}.pkl**: *.pkl* file which contains the finding parameters and the corresponding loss value and validation metrics.
+(Revised to CSV)
+The csv file contains the optimized hyperparameters setting of MLP networks

-## Network Training
+## MLP Network Training for GCNet

 To train a model, use script `ModelTraining.py`.
+Please set the optimized parameters gained from talos to obtain optimized network for GCNet model building.

 **Modified Line(please fill the path for the training data.)**: